Biochar and Milk Production

 In permaculture we learn to recognize actions that accomplish more than one goal, and feeding biochar to cattle is a good example.
 When fed to cattle, biochar first improves milk production, then the same biochar improves crop yields when their composted manure is applied to the field.

-Unfortunately, this can’t be done legally in the U.S., where it lacks regulatory oversight.
-The Association of American Feed Control Officials (AAFCO) officially banned it in 2012 due to concerns that it might contain contaminants such as heavy metals, dioxins, and furans.
+Unfortunately, the Association of American Feed Control Officials (AAFCO) officially banned biochar in cattle feed in 2012 due to concerns that it might contain contaminants such as heavy metals, dioxins, and furans.
 (Activated charcoal is permitted for treating poisoning or toxin ingestion in livestock under the USDA National Organic Program.)
 Thus your home-made biochar cannot legally be fed to your commercial livestock, regardless of whether you can vouch for its safety as a by-product of your own forest management and agricultural practices.
-Never mind that biochar immobilizes the contaminants!
+Never mind that biochar immobilizes contaminants!
 But chicken farmers have reported it being gobbled up quickly from bedding and mulch, which suggests a loophole for cattle farmers.
+If cows find it on their own, are you “feeding” it to them?

 A week or so after one of my kiln burns four years ago, I noticed that the pile I left behind had a little indentation at the top.
 Later, I noticed that the indentation had gotten bigger.
 I left the pile to see what would happen.
 Now the pile is nearly gone.
 The suspect?
 Another ruminant—deer.
-This had been a particularly hot burn, done on a windy day in April.
-I suspect that the deer chose this pile to suppress intestinal parasites, because the other piles had not been consumed.
+This had been a particularly hot burn using very dry fir on a windy day in April.
+I suspect that the deer chose this pile to suppress intestinal parasites, because higher heat makes biochar more like activated charcoal.
+The other piles had not been consumed.
 Next time I’ll set up a wildlife camera!